trinker/reports/vignettes/reports_vignette.md

 <h3 id="odd">Odds and Ends</h3>
 <h4 id="odd1">Reveal.js Slide Notes Locally (No Internet Connection)</h4>

 Often you may find yourself in situations in which you have no Internet access.
-The slide notes in Reveal.js depend upon the presentation being hosted on a server, otherwise the notes will be unaccessible.
-However, setting up a local host enables viewing slidenotes without an Internet connection.
+The slide notes in Reveal.js depend upon the presentation being hosted on a server, otherwise the notes will be inaccessible.
+However, setting up a local host enables viewing slide notes without an Internet connection.
 This can be accomplished via Python.

 Before a Reveal.js presentation can be shown the user must:

 Install <a href="http://www.python.org/" target="_blank">Python</a> and make it accessible from the command line <a href="http://youtu.be/VlqpiKHz7Gw" target="_blank" style="text-decoration: none"><b><font size="5" color="#B22222">[YT]</font></b></a>

-The user may then click on the bash/batch file generated by <a href="http://trinker.github.io/reports_dev/local_host.html" target="_blank"><code>local_host</code></a> and run the presetation locally. <a href="http://youtu.be/sg_lKU3n-co" target="_blank" style="text-decoration: none"><b><font size="5" color="#B22222">[YT]</font></b></a>
+The user may then click on the bash/batch file generated by <a href="http://trinker.github.io/reports_dev/local_host.html" target="_blank"><code>local_host</code></a> and run the presentation locally. <a href="http://youtu.be/sg_lKU3n-co" target="_blank" style="text-decoration: none"><b><font size="5" color="#B22222">[YT]</font></b></a>
  (note that this file must be clicked on outside of RStudio or the user may use `FUN("run_lh", "local_host")` to create and run the local host).
 The bash/batch file that is generated automatically creates a local host and opens the directory of the presentation for automatic access to locally hosted presentations.

 Conversely, the user may want to operate from the command line.
 If this approach is used the following must be conducted  each time you want show a presentation locally. <a href="http://youtu.be/6VRMcHyXEKc" target="_blank" style="text-decoration: none"><b><font size="5" color="#B22222">[YT]</font></b></a>